Out-of-Towner Car Accident Guide:

 An accident victim can receive medical treatment in their home city or state and still get compensated for medical bills and other damages.
 We collect medical receipts and track the case's progress, from inception to settlement, from our office in Las Vegas, and when we settle the case, we mail the settlement check to our clients.

-Our attorneys and case managers are always available to answer all your questions by phone, ZOOM, or text, whatever you prefer.
+Otherwise, our attorneys and case managers are available by phone, Zoom, or text — whatever you prefer.

 #1.
 Driving your personal car